“The Iron Mountain song”

 I have finished my journey and I drove to Iron Mountain.
-Been 30 years since I saw her face and I needed to talk to her one more time, my love, my beautiful Kathy.
-The shadows of her kind face had been haunting me since the last time I saw her.
-She told me once in the Winter of 1986.
-“Damn war don’t need you, damn money become just paper when you die alone and my love, you will miss me.”
+Been 30 years since I saw your face and I needed to talk to you one more time my love, my beautiful Kathy.
+The shadows of your kind face had been haunting me since the last time I saw you.
+You told me once in the Winter of 1986.
+“Damn war don’t need you.
+Damn money become just paper when you die alone and my love, you will miss me.”

-I’m dying and I needed her, my Iron Mountain dream.
+I’m dying and I need you my Iron Mountain dream.
 My conquests seem so small as I rested by my Ojibwa Land.
 My 180 acres of free land is like me.
 Wild and untamed.
 I wondered.
-Is the traveling man cruelest lesson learn is, the malice of hiding true face and need, is living and dying alone.
+Is the traveling man cruelest lesson learn is.
+The malice of hiding true face and need, is living and dying alone.

 I went to the Iron Mountain tavern.
-I had send her a Facebook message.
+I had sent you a Facebook message.

 I wished I worked less, loved more.

 I will see you at the Tavern tonight if your will.

 Old Poet last wish to see your face and hear your voice.”

 I received no answer.

 I sat drinking a tap beer and caressing a double shot of whiskey.
 I hear my phone whispering and I have a message.